 - There are third-party apps you can download on your mobile phone to help you block spam calls.
 We have a list of Top 10 best apps here.

 In the end, caller ID spoofing, more often than not, is done in an effort to commit fraud or harm the call recipient in other ways.
-To combat CLI fraud, each phone service provider will adopt the STIR/SHAKEN system and receive its own digital certificate, which will allow the calling and the called party to verify that the number is correct, according to a reliable source.
+To combat CLI fraud, each phone service provider will adopt the STIR/SHAKEN system and receive its own digital certificate.
+It will allow the calling and the called party to verify that the number is correct, according to a reliable source.

 While the FCC wishes to speed up the STIR/SHAKEN deployment schedule across the industry, the truth is that it will take time to achieve full implementation.
 So for now, everyone should arm themselves with patience and stay vigilant.